Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Discussion

-{ DG is a geographic agnostic model able to generate flows between locations for any urban agglomeration, given the availability of appropriate information such as the tessellation, the total outflow per location, the population in the output areas, and the information about POIs.
-This opens the doors to a set of intriguing questions regarding the limits of the model's geographical transferability \cite{luca2020deep}.
-In this sense, the problem of flow generation may be extended to include the generation of each location's total outflow to allow the application of the model to regions for which only the population and public POIs are available.} Moreover, a future improvement of the model may consist in analyzing whether we can apply geographic transferability on other scales: Can we use rural areas flows to generate flows in cities?
+Regarding transferability, flow generation may be extended to include the generation of each location's total outflow to allow the application of the model to regions for which only the population and public POIs are available.
+Moreover, a future improvement of the model may consist in analyzing whether we can apply geographic transferability on other scales: Can we use rural areas flows to generate flows in cities?
 On the other hand, can we use cities' flows to generate flows in rural areas?
 And can we use a model trained on an entire country to generate flows on a different one?